shashirajraja/onlinebookstore/README.md

 Step 1: Click On File > Import > Git > Projects From Git > Clone Uri  > Paste The Repository Url as: ```https://github.com/shashirajraja/onlinebookstore.git```> Select J2EE Branch > Next > Next > Finish

-Step 2.a: Go inside ```OnlineBookStore > constants > IDatabase.java``` and update the value of USER_NAME and PASSWORD according to your installed mysql admin user credentials
+Step 2.a: Go inside ```src/main/java > config > DatabaseConfig.java``` and update the value of database details as per your usage, like DB_USER_NAME and DB_PASSWORD according to your installed mysql/postgresql admin user credentials
 Step 2.b: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove and Update Any Libraries if having Red Mark > Finish.

 Step 3: [Only If Tomcat Server is not configured in Eclipse] : Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add onlinebookstore > Finish